Friday, July 10, 2009

 Internet History

->> The Internet developed from work done in the 60s/70s by the US Department of Defence on the ARPAnet (Advanced
+>> The Internet developed from work done in the 60s/70s by the US Department of Defence on the ARPAnet (Advanced Research Projects Agency net) project

 ** connecting computers in a network